 This Recommended Standard is applicable only to the schema content and layout, and to instantiations of the schema, but not to the transmission of any instantiation of the schema.
 The means of transmission of an XML-formatted NDM between exchange participants is beyond the scope of this document; such arrangements require specification via other arrangements, for example, in an Interface Control Document (ICD).
 Transmission of an XML-formatted NDM could be based on a future CCSDS real-time data transfer service, a file-based transfer protocol such as the Secure File Transfer Protocol (SFTP), streaming media, email, or services provided via the World Wide Web and XML-compatible Web browsers.
 The potential for compression/decompression of the message is an aspect of the transmission that is not part of this specification.
 In general, it is a requirement that the transmission mechanism not place constraints on the technical data content of an NDM.

 As noted in the Purpose subsection above, this document applies to the NDMs defined in the CCSDS Recommended Standards developed by the CCSDS Navigation Working Group.
 Historically, the first few such Recommended Standards contained no XML representation.
 Given the lack of XML representations in these early Recommended Standards, the first version of this NDM/XML document contained information on how to create instantiations of all the messages documented in the Orbit Data Messages (ODM), Attitude Data Messages (ADM), and Tracking Data Message (TDM).
 Starting with Conjunction Data Message (CDM) in 2013, the XML representation was directly included in the Recommended Standard.
-XML representations have been added to other Recommended Standards as they have been produced (the Re-Entry Data Message [RDM] in 2019 and the TDM version 2 in 2020).
-As the early Navigation Working Group Recommended Standards are being revised, the strategy is to remove the XML formatting discussions of ODM and ADM from this NDM/XML document and migrate them into the revised documents.
+XML representations have been added to other Recommended Standards as they have been produced (the Re-Entry Data Message [RDM] in 2019, the TDM version 2 in 2020, and the ODM version 3 in 2023).
+As the early Navigation Working Group Recommended Standards are being revised, the strategy is to remove the XML formatting discussion from this NDM/XML document and migrate it into the revised documents; the ADM is the last of these early Navigation Working Group early standards.
+(It should be noted that the CCSDS Pointing Request Message [PRM] is also a standard created by the CCSDS Navigation Working Group, but it is implemented using a set of XML templates rather than as an XML message that can be validated via the XML schema language.)

-The first issue of this document only encompassed schemas and messages in which the XML ‘elementFormDefault="unqualified"’ applied.
-This version of the Recommended Standard expands the scope to include XML ‘elementFormDefault="qualified"’ schemas that can be included/imported into XML schemas for other CCSDS Recommended Standards that wish to leverage Navigation Working Group data structures.
+The first version of this document only encompassed schemas and messages in which the XML ‘elementFormDefault="unqualified"’ applied.
+This version of the Recommended Standard encompasses schemas and messages in which the XML ‘elementFormDefault="unqualified"’ and ‘elementFormDefault="qualified"’ both apply.
+The "qualified" schemas can be included/imported into XML schemas for other CCSDS Recommended Standards that wish to leverage Navigation Working Group data structures.

 Rationale

 This document responds to a requirement levied by the CCSDS to produce an XML format for NDMs.
 Rather than revise several different CCSDS Recommended Standards, the relevant XML format information was consolidated in Version 1 of this document.
 It includes sets of requirements and criteria that the XML schema set has been designed to meet.
-The rationale behind the design of the schema set is described in annex D in order to assist the application engineer in constructing a suitable message.
+The rationale behind the design of the schema set is described in annex E in order to assist the application engineer in constructing a suitable message.

 STRUCTURE OF THIS DOCUMENT